 Georgia's Lemon Law is designed to help you get a defective vehicle repaired by the manufacturer.
 If your motor vehicle cannot be repaired after a reasonable number of attempts and is found to be a "lemon", the law requires the manufacturer to replace or buy back (repurchase) the vehicle.

-The Georgia Department of Law’s Consumer Protection Division (CPD) administers Georgia's Lemon Law program.
+The Georgia Attorney General’s Consumer Protection Division (CPD) administers Georgia's Lemon Law program.
 Although CPD does not represent you in this self-help process, it is available to provide information or answer questions about eligibility requirements and the process.
 This office also provides, at no cost to the parties, State-Operated Arbitration.

 Make Sure You’re Eligible